2024 National Best Warrior Competition

-U.S. Army National Guard Soldiers qualify on a variety of weapons including the M249 Squad Automatic Weapon and M17 pistol during the 2024 Army National Guard Best Warrior Competition on Aug.
-4, 2024, at the Ethan Allen Firing Range, Jericho, Vermont.
+U.S. Army National Guard Soldiers participate in the 2024 Army National Guard Best Warrior Competition, Aug.
+3-8, 2024, at the Ethan Allen Firing Range, Jericho, Vermont.
 The Best Warrior Competition is a physically and mentally challenging five-day event that tests Soldiers on a variety of tactical and technical skills.
 Winners are named the Army Guard Soldier and Noncommissioned Officer of the Year and move on to compete in the Department of the Army Best Squad Competition, with other Soldiers from the Best Warrior Competition filling out the ranks of the squad.
 (U.S. Air National Guard video by Master Sgt.
 Brandy Fowler)

 |Date Taken: